tonyewong/NOLA_SLR_DeepUncertainty/README.md

 These codes are only for reproducing and expanding on the work done in [Wong and Keller (2017)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2017EF000607).
 If you want the latest and greatest BRICK codes, go check out the [main BRICK repository](https://github.com/scrim-network/BRICK) on Github.

-## To reproduce Wong and Keller 2017...

-1. obtain codes
-1. install packages
-1. Make in the fortran directory
-  1. you might need to modify the fortran compiler in `fortran/Makefile`.
-You can do `which gfortran` to find the path to yours.
-  1. you might also need to create the `fortran/obj` directory if it was not included in the code ball you downloaded
-1. BRICK (except DAIS) calibration - the instrumental calibration
-  1. Check `BRICK_calib_driver.R` script is properly set up:
-    1. set the initial `setwd` in the `BRICK_calib_driver.R` script to your local machine
-    1. make sure all of the `luse.XXX` are TRUE except for `luse.DAIS`
-    1. `rho_simple_fixed_07May2017.csv` is the fixed value for `rho_simple` used in Wong and Keller 2017.
-    1. make sure the the DEoptim for the two parameters for the prior distribution on 1/tau (`invtau`) yield about 1.81 and 0.00275.
-    1. actual calibration began ~6:50, 4 cores, 1e6 iterations...

 ## Directory structure